-Lincoln UTC has successfully managed the financial resources available throughout 2021/22.
-The College set a budget showing a reasonable surplus and has delivered above expectations.
-This has been largely due additional funding compared to that anticipated when the budget was set and extra grants received throughout the year to help with spiralling costs and the effects of the Covid pandemic, including the supplementary grant and recovery premium grant.
+Lincoln UTC has successfully managed the financial resources available throughout 2022/23.
+The College set a budget showing a small surplus and has delivered slightly above expectations, with small savings across some resources.
 The budget has also been continually monitored to ensure spending is in line with forecast, whilst ensuring resources are being utilised to achieve the highest student outcomes.
+We received an energy saving grant during the year which we have used to partially fund the replacement of all lights in the college to LEDs.
+We were able to fund the remainder of the cost from our in year surplus.
+We are already seeing the benefit of this investment in our monthly electricity usage.
+As part of the T-level programme, we were required to match fund part of the investment in equipment from our own reserves.
+This is reflected within the transfer between our restricted reserves and fixed asset reserves in the accounts.
 The 3 to 5 year plan is under continuous review and updated regularly to reflect any significant changes to ensure the UTC constantly has an accurate current and forecast position.
-The brought forward surplus reserves have been strengthened further by the in year surplus.
-We are part way through our 5 year IT renewal plan and for the last 2 years we have managed this through our in year surplus.
-We anticipate we may use some of our brought forward reserves for the remainder of the plan due to excessive energy costs in 2022/23 which are estimated to be nearly 5 times higher than in 2020/21 and almost 3 times higher than 2021/22 before any government support is received.
+The brought forward surplus reserves are still robust after the investment in the T-level equipment this academic year.
+We are part way through our 5 year IT renewal plan and for the last 3 years we have managed this through our in year surplus and we expect to be able to continue to do so over the coming years.
+We anticipate using some of our current reserves on the investment in solar panels in the year 2023/24 in order to further strengthen our energy efficiency as a school.

-The pension liability has decreased, however future contributions are set to increase in response to the current economic uncertainty, this continues to be managed by the actuary.
-In the year we have received match funding from the ESFA to help with the equipment needed to support the introduction of T-levels.
-This means that for every £1 spent on equipment by the UTC for T-levels the ESFA will match it.
-This capital spend will come from our brought forward reserves, we plan to spend in the region of £150,000 in total over the course of 2021/22 and 2022/23.
-After this expenditure we will still have robust reserves to protect us from major uncertainties.
-The budget set for 2022/23 anticipated a small in year surplus, however with the significant increase in energy costs we have experienced, we may need to use our brought forward reserves for other planned areas of investment to maintain a balanced budget.
-This may not be necessary when the impact of the energy relief scheme has been made clearer.
-Despite these uncertainties we still anticipate having healthy reserves at the end of 2022/23.
+The pension liability is now a surplus in the latest actuarial valuation, however contributions have increased in response to the current economic uncertainty, this continues to be managed by the actuary.
+In the year we have received match funding from the ESFA to help with the equipment needed to support the introduction of T levels.
+This means that for every £1 spent on equipment by the UTC for T levels the ESFA will match it, our contribution is within the transfer between reserves showing in the accounts.
+After this expenditure we will still have robust reserves to protect us from major uncertainties, we also intend to use some of reserves to invest in solar panels to increase our energy efficiency and protect us from dramatic changes in the energy market in the future.
+The budget set for 2023/24 forecasts a small in year surplus and despite all the current economic uncertainties we still anticipate having healthy reserves at the end of 2023/24.